Graduate and Professional School

 • Notify teachers and supervisors as early as possible that you are seeking a letter of recommendation.

-• Allow teachers and supervisors to see your personal statement, resume, and information about the program to which you are applying, as this will enable them to best tailor recommendation to the expectations of the program.
+• Allow professors and supervisors to see your personal statement, resume, and information about the program to which you are applying, as this will enable them to best tailor recommendation to the expectations of the program.

-Graduate Admissions Tests
+Graduate Admission Tests

 The Office of Non-Credit and Continuing Education at Temple University offers support on test prep for the GRE, GMA, and LSAT.
 For more information, go to: Test Prep